SPCoast/SPCoast.github.io/pages/IOB-I2C-MAX731x.md

 ## Documentation

+# IOB-I2C-MAX731x
+## License: CERN Open Hardware Licence v1.2
 ### Introduction

+IOB I2C MAX7311/7318 based IO Expander

+The MAX 731x series costs twice that of the MCP23017/PCA9555 expanders; for that price one gets support for  up to 64x devices on a single I2C chain.

 This board was originally produced to help me build control panels for my model railroad - I needed to connect many different buttons, switches